apwan/OSProject/proj4/README.md

 Note:

   1. We assume the ports in `settings.conf` are available and do not check for that.
 In case the specified ports are already occupied (partly due to previous failed run), the program may crash.
   2. We also assume all the conf file and `.test` file are well-format and do not check for that.
-So please follow the format if you try to modify these files, otherwise the program may also crash/panic.
+So please follow the format if you try to modify these files, otherwise the program may crash or panic.
-  Some existing test cases are generated by some python script.
+  Some existing test cases are generated by python script.
   3. As long as the client HTTP operations are the same, this tester can be used to test against other group's program.